 - To this I add three cups of iced water

-- Stir intermittently for a minute
+- Stir intermittently for a minute to allow degassing especially if it is a very freshly roasted coffee

 - Seal and put in fridge for 12-24 hours, but I go for 24